evanmeeks/lru-cached-getter/README.md

 // ...

-// Request a person.
-Result was previously cached and returned immediately. person = await lru.get(1);
+// Result was previously cached and returned immediately. person = await lru.get(1);

+// Force the value to be retrieved through the getter. person = await lru.get(1, true);

 ```